olioak/tiljavascript/notes/misc.md

 # todo

-- looks
-- check comment "per my last email" no ff
+- create courses: start with beginner javascript?
 - copying shows "copied" for half a second
-- should i have "/til/title" or just "/title"?
 - publish "making of website in 2020" on C:\Users\artur\Dropbox\My PC (DESKTOP-7QBUSEU)\Documents\Camtasia Studio
   - do comments on the video instead of keeping the "wing it" audio.
 - filter (by checkbox, categories, rarity)
 - work on mobile
-- create courses: start with beginner javascript?
 - check what's going on with the title when on a single til?
 - maybe instead of the user marking the tils with a checkmark, visited tils could have a checkmark
-- have previous/next on individual tils
 - have related tils on individual til?

 # guidelines

+- story tell it

-is it important now? later or out of scope?
+## Is it important now?

 - html or htm? use just one. not importnat
 - which names can a page have? not important, if learner puts something wrong, it will not work
-- story tell it

 # about